DavidTadres/brukerbridge/README.md

 `conda install h5py`

-Find own ip in cmd using 'ipconfig' and change in 'david_client' changed windows defender settings on ripping PC: https://stackoverflow.com/questions/66831274/python-socket-connection-not-working-over-local-network
+changed windows defender settings on ripping PC: https://stackoverflow.com/questions/66831274/python-socket-connection-not-working-over-local-network

+1) Make a copy of the file 'blueprint.json' in folder `\users'.
+Change settings as desired

-1) Make a copy of file 'blueprint_client.py' in folder 'Imaging PC' and call it YOURNAME_client.py.
+2) Make a copy of file 'blueprint_client.py' in folder 'Imaging PC' and call it YOURNAME_client.py.

    Then change the "host_IP" to the IP of the ripping computer and the 'user_json' variable to the name of your user file in 'users\'.

-2) Make copy of file 'blueprint_server.py' and name it YOURNAME_server.py
+3) Make copy of file 'blueprint_server.py' and name it YOURNAME_server.py

    In that file, in line 10 change the 'target_directory' variable to where on your ripping PC you want the ripping to take place (Lots of space, ideally an SSD for speed).

-3) Create a folder with your name in folder 'users' and copy the files from folder 'blueprint' into that folder.
+4) Create a folder with your name in folder 'users' and copy the files from folder 'blueprint' into that folder.

    a) 'blueprint_brukerbridge.bat' will be used on the Bruker imaging computer.
 You need to change it such
       that it points to the client.pyfile you created before.
 For example for David would say